Activities for emotional awareness

 This is a set of 12 colored cards that help children identify and deal with anger emotions.
 The cards contain pictures showing anger management expressions like taking deep breaths, drawing their anger and writing about their anger, counting, jumping, walking away and talking about their problems.
 Listening to music, practicing a hobby, playing, and squeezing a ball are also included in the cards.

-Another activity that helps to teach emotional awareness to children with autism includes using emotional card games, which are adjusted according to the difficulty level based on the total number of cards used and the use of different cards.
+Another activity that helps to teach emotional awareness to children includes using emotional card games, which are adjusted according to the difficulty level based on the total number of cards used and the use of different cards.